elliejs/Willump/README.md

 ```

 ## Attaching endpoint filters to event subscriptions
-Pix's subscriptions contain two further kinds of filters on websocket event subscriptions -- uri filters and path filters.
+Pix's subscriptions contain two further kinds of filters on websocket events -- uri filters and path filters.
 These are collectively known as endpoint filters.
 An endpoint filter is a function that runs when a certain endpoint is specified by the event response.
 A subscription can have multiple endpoint handlers attached to it.
 Path filters end in '/', and run when the specified endpoint is any sub-endpoint of the path.
 Uri filters run when the endpoint is the same as the filter's uri.
-You can attach endpoint filters through the subscription itself, or via Pix with the subscription instance. endpoint handlers take the same signature as event `default_handler`s.
-They must take in json formatted data and return None, or a disposable value. uri handlers and path handlers will both fire if they overlap.
-If an endpoint filter is fired, the subscription's `default_handler` will not fire. attaching two endpoint handlers with the same path will overwrite the old endpoint handler.
+You can attach endpoint filters through the subscription itself, or via Pix with the subscription instance.
+Endpoint handlers take the same signature as `default_handler`.
+They must take in json formatted data and return None, or a disposable value.
+Uri handlers and path handlers will both fire if they overlap.
+If an endpoint filter is fired, the subscription's `default_handler` will not fire.
+Attaching two endpoint handlers to the same endpoint will overwrite the pre-existing endpoint handler.

 ```py
 async def custom_uri_handler(data):